-1. For reverse acting actuator: Connect instrument air to the actuator and apply signal pressure sufficient to move the plug to a position only slightly off the seat.
-This will remove the spring

-- force from the coupling before disassembly. - 2.
+For Reverse acting actuators: Connect instrument air to the actuator and apply signal pressure sufficient to move the plug to a position only slightly off the seat.
+This will remove the spring force from the coupling before disassembly.
 Disconnect the actuator coupling from the valve stem by disengaging the coupling bolts (Figure 1).
 Disconnect air supply.